 The Expedited Track is suited for smaller buildings or for projects with aggressive design schedules driven by business requirements.
 These projects are expected to have an integrated design process inclusive of whole-building energy modeling simulation not facilitated by the program.
 Depending on the targeted goals of the design team, necessary simulation rigor and schedules are implemented during the design phase.
-The participation process involves submitting the program application at or before the Design Development phase is complete and before any of the identified energy efficiency measures are purchased.
+The participation process involves submitting the program application before any of the identified energy efficiency measures are purchased.
 As-built building's performance will be established with a calibrated energy model and supporting documentation.